BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 * (Optional) Make a shortcut on your desktop by opening the folder, right clicking openrefine.exe (blue gem symbol) and clicking "create shortcut" (you may need to move the new shortcut to your desktop manually depending on your operating system).
 * After you launch Open Refine by double clicking on the blue gem icon, it will open a black dialogue box with codes and it should automatically open a new browser window.
 (Note: Open Refine doesn’t operate as a desktop application, but instead uses a browser window.
 A black dialogue box needs to remain open for the period you are using Open Refine.)

-You will also need to download the dataset for the workshop by clicking [HERE](https://github.com/BrockDSL/Step-by-Step-guide-to-Open-Refine/raw/master/Open%20Refine%20Data%20Set.xlsx)
+You will also need to download the dataset for the module by clicking [HERE](https://github.com/BrockDSL/Step-by-Step-guide-to-Open-Refine/raw/master/Open%20Refine%20Data%20Set.xlsx)

 ----